Table of Contents

 Quick Answer

-They lack arch support, cushioning, and shock absorption — but they’re fine for casual, short-term use.
+Converse shoes are not ideal for foot health if worn all day, every day.
+They lack arch support, cushioning, and shock absorption — but they are usually fine for casual, short-term use.

 Why People Love Converse